3DB (Melbourne): Talkback

-History – An era of adjustments at 3DB – 1975–1988
+An era of adjustments: 1975–1988

-1975, major change of direction
+1975: a major change of direction

 In 1975 Fred Flowers, Director of Broadcasting at 3DB, announced "the most radical changes in our history".
 He introduced a new slogan DB MUSIC.
 He went on to say that the station would have: "an exciting new sound with a blend of Top 40, flashbacks, and popular album tracks ... we aim to please the 18 to 39 age group.
 In fact, to attract listeners of any age who have a youthful lifestyle".

 Because of a contract with the Totalisator Agency Board, 3DB continued to broadcast horse races.
 Doug Aiton's morning talkback program also continued to be heard.

 In August 1980, the station was yet again rebranded as 100 3DB with a new disco-style jingle, "Rhythm of the City", produced by TM Studios.
 The jingle was also used (with localised variations) by radio stations throughout Australia that had a similar Top 40 format at the time, including 2UE in Sydney, 6PM in Perth, and 5AD in Adelaide.
 An extended length version of "Rhythm of the City" was later released as a single, inclusive of local branding edits depending on release location.
 The 3DB version of the single reached number 91 on the Australian Kent Music Report charts in October that year.